ObEngine/ObEngine/README.md

 You can do everything with it as long as it's in 2D. ÖbEngine doesn't handle 3D (maybe partial 3D support in a future update).
 You can do some platformers, RPGs, 2D racing games, visual novels, roguelikes, metroidvanias, etc..

-If you want to check out games made with ÖbEngine, you can check out those [:eggplant:**open-source projects**:eggplant:](https://github.com/ObEngine/Examples) !
+If you want to check out games made with ÖbEngine, you can check out those [**open-source projects**](https://github.com/ObEngine/Examples) !

 ## Is it free ?
 Yes it is, completely free !
 There is no premium, in-app purchase, forced splashscreen or anything.
 You can sell your game made with ÖbEngine with no royalties either !